Lillard, Simons lead Trail Blazers past Grizzlies, 122-112 - WHIZ News

 Ja Morant had 32 points, 12 assists and nine rebounds for Memphis.
 Jaren Jackson Jr. added 18 points and six blocks, and Desmond Bane had 17 points.

+Lillard, who had five games of at least 40 points in January, continued the trend, converting 11 of 22 shots and 5 of 13 3-pointers.
+He also missed only one of his 16 free throws.

+“They just found a way to get open shots,” Memphis coach Taylor Jenkins said. “… I thought our guys competed.
+You’ve just got to tip your hat.
+Lillard’s on a roll right now, and we were on the wrong end of that.”

 The teams were tied at 109 with two minutes to play, but Lillard’s 3-pointer and Simons’ layup was good on Morant’s goaltending.
-When Drew Eubanks converted a three-point play on a dunk, Portland led 117-109.
+When Drew Eubanks converted a three-point play on a dunk, Portland led 117-109 with just under a minute left.

-Lillard scored 17 points in the third quarter, but Morant countered with 16 points in the period and Memphis took a 90-84 lead into fourth.
+Lillard scored 17 points in the third quarter, but Morant countered with 16 points in the period and Memphis took a 90-84 lead into fourth before the Portland rally completed the comeback.

+“I didn’t play good enough defense on Lillard,” said Memphis forward Dillon Brooks, who had the defensive assignment most of the night on Portland’s top scorer.
+“He started hitting shots.
+Even though they were tough shots, I’ve got to do something to contest.
+Do something to discourage him from shooting when he started getting hot.”

 TIP-INS